Genesis-bianca1/simple-grade-calculator/readme.md

 1. Secure and encrypted Login
 2. Redirection to the 'Enter Marks' table page
-3. Enter the appropriate marks of students' registered modules
-4. Upon pressing 'Calculate' button:
+3. Enter the appropriate marks of students' registered modules Upon pressing 'Calculate' button
-       Mark is translated into grades, AND
+4. Mark is translated into grades
-       Award based on degree criteria is revealed.
+5. Award based on degree criteria is revealed
 5. Results above are displayed on a new page as a 'Results' table.
 6. Log out and delete session's data